-Since we first began Pittwater Online News one of the organisations we have turned to for advice or clarification on plants and animals in Pittwater is the Pittwater Natural Heritage Association.
+Since Pittwater Online News commenced one of the organisations turned to for advice or clarification on plants and animals in Pittwater is the Pittwater Natural Heritage Association.
 With a Charter that seeks to raise awareness and provide information to members on a wide range of environmental aspects, including keeping our waterways healthy, living with native animals, bush friendly gardens and even building and landscaping to protect the visual qualities of local landforms, PNHA works hard to preserve and protect our natural heritage.
 Their regular ‘weeds out’ days have ensured many of our local bush reserves and dunes aren’t choked by the likes of lantana or asparagus fern.
 Bushwalks when native flowers are in bloom seek to share insights on local flora as well as enjoy our beautiful natural parks.
 This week we have the opportunity to share a little more on one of most valued local assets, the PNHA.

 Your emphasis is on raising awareness of the conservation value and natural heritage of beautiful Pittwater.
 How is this best put into action?